watson-developer-cloud/assistant-web-chat-service-desk-starter/src/enghouse/README.md

 The complete list of parameters that may be passed to the standard EI CCaaS Watson page URL are:

-- *integrationID* - Watson Assistant Integration ID
+- *integrationID* - watsonx Assistant Integration ID
-- *region* - Watson Assistant region
+- *region* - watsonx Assistant region
-- *serviceInstanceID* - Watson Assistant Instance ID
+- *serviceInstanceID* - watsonx Assistant Instance ID
-- *subscriptionID* - Watson Assistant Subscription ID
+- *subscriptionID* - watsonx Assistant Subscription ID
 - *ccName* - the display name of the contact centre, displayed prior to agent answering chat (default is "Contact Centre")
 - *ccURL* - the URL-encoded "widget" URL.
 This may also be set (un-encoded) via the Dialog as the *CCURL* variable (overrides URL if both set).
 - *agentIcon* - the URL-encoded URL of the agent icon (default is an Enghouse Interactive swirl logo).
 This may also be set (un-encoded) in the Dialog as the *AgentIcon* variable (overrides URL if both set).